WalletConnect/walletconnect-specs/docs/specs/servers/blockchain/blockchain-server-api.md

     * `name` - token name.
     * `symbol` - token symbol.
     * `address` - contract address of the token in CAIP-10 format.
-    * `decimals` - decimals for amount supported by a given token.
+    * `decimals` - number of decimals for amount supported by a given token.
     * `logoUri` - URL of the token icon.
     * `eip2612` - (Optional for ERC-20 tokens) value is `true` if the token supports [eip-2612](https://eips.ethereum.org/EIPS/eip-2612)